NAvi349/rev-cla-16/README.md

 - Therefore, the operations can be un-computed.
 - In a reversible system, overwriting operations are avoided.

-In this Mini-Project I have designed and simulated a 16 - bit Logically Reversible Carry Look Ahead Adder using Intel Quartus Prime.
+In this Mini-Project I have designed and simulated a 16 - bit Logically Reversible Ripple Carry Adder (PG Architecture) using Intel Quartus Prime.

 ## Reversible Logic Gates